The Interplay of Inspiration and Work Ethic: Tchaikovsky on Creativity and Productivity

 By Maria Popova

-I recently stumbled upon a recurring theme articulated by both Jack White and Nick Cave, a concept that flies in the face of our cultural mythology about how creativity works — the idea that just showing up and doing the work, or what Jonah Lehrer calls “grit,” the same quality that Ira Glass says separates mere good taste from great work and Anne Lamott believes is the secret to telling a good story — is just as important as the notion of “inspiration” in the creative process.
+I recently stumbled upon a recurring theme articulated by both Jack White and Nick Cave, a concept that flies in the face of our cultural mythology about how creativity works: the idea that just showing up and doing the work — the practice that Ira Glass insists separates mere good taste from great work and that Anne Lamott believes is the secret to telling a good story — is just as important as the notion of “inspiration” in the creative process.

 All of this reminded me of a beautiful letter the great Russian composer Pyotr Ilyich Tchaikovsky (May 7, 1840–November 6, 1893) wrote to his benefactress, Nadezhda von Meck, in March of 1878, found in The Life and Letters of Pyotr Ilyich Tchaikovsky (public library | public domain).